Federal Bailout Programs

-Fossil fuel companies are already benefiting from numerous changes to laws and regulations that have been sold to the public as vital for economic recovery.
+Fossil fuel companies have long benefited from subsidies that have been sold to the public as vital for a robust economy.

 Main Street Lending Program

-The Main Street Lending Program (MSLP) aims to help companies that were healthy before the pandemic by establishing the Fed as a backup lender to fund their operations if private investors back out.
+The Main Street Lending Program (MSLP) aimed to help companies that were healthy before the pandemic by establishing the Fed as a backup lender to fund their operations if private investors backed out.

-The MSLP expands the Federal Reserve’s emergency-lending operations to companies with fewer than 15,000 employees or $5 billion in revenue for 2019.
-Backed by $75 billion from the CARES Act, the program could fund $600 billion in loans to businesses that are too small to benefit from the bond-buying programs and too big to receive funds from the separate Paycheck Protection Program run by the Small Business Administration.
+The MSLP expanded the Federal Reserve’s emergency-lending operations beyond corporate bond-buying, to companies with fewer than 15,000 employees or $5 billion in revenue for 2019.
+Backed by $75 billion from the CARES Act, the program funded $17.5 billion in loans to businesses that are too small to benefit from the bond-buying programs, including $2.2 billion to fossil fuels.

 The Fed announced the program on April 9, 2020.
-In the weeks that followed, the fossil fuel industry and sympathetic lawmakers lobbied the Fed to relax its terms so that more companies would be eligible.
+In the weeks that followed, the fossil fuel industry and sympathetic lawmakers like Sen. Ted Cruz lobbied the Fed to relax its terms so that more companies would be eligible.